mayanbiao1234/Geometric-metrics-for-perceptual-manifolds/README.md

 ![fig24](https://github.com/mayanbiao1234/Geometric-metrics-for-perceptual-manifolds-in-deep-neural-networks/assets/31196857/5b5d4ee3-cab2-4078-a7eb-09d52648121b)

-## Curvature metrics for perceptual manifolds in deep neural networks
+## Curvature metrics for perceptual manifolds in deep neural networks (CVPR 2023)
 The curvature metric of the perceptual manifold in deep neural networks allows analyzing the fairness of the model from a geometric point of view.
 For related conclusions on the curvature and model preferences of perceptual manifolds please refer to the paper, [Curvature-Balanced Feature Manifold Learning for Long-Tailed Classification](https://arxiv.org/abs/2303.12307)

 The citation format is:

 ```